How To Change Location In Discord

-You should get the idea — just choose what you think would be closest to you.
+You should get the idea — just select what you think would be closest to you.
 If one turns out to be slower than the other, you can always go in, change the server location again, and see if your latency improves.

-Simply click on one of the voice server locations to save your changes.
+Click on one of the voice server locations to save your changes.
 One of the neat things about Discord is that, after you change a server, there will be less than a second of voice disruption.
 That said, changing your server won’t ruin any ongoing conversations currently happening.

-Setup a location on a new server
+Setup a Location on a New Server

-To get started, press the + button on the left-hand server navigation column.
+To get started, press the ‘+’ button on the left-hand server navigation column.
 When the option appears, press the Create a Server button.

 Finally, press the Create button.
 Invite some friends, see how the voice server works, and if the latency is a little high, you can always change the voice server location again by following the earlier steps.